City Spaces & Venues for Hire

 2. Find a great location.

-- To choose the best location for your event, please refer to the site maps for venues within the Adelaide Park Lands.
+- To choose the best site/s for your event and to review the site Criteria for Event Use, please refer to the Adelaide Park Lands Events Management Plan.

 3. Read the Conditions of Hire